 Your first defense against sun damage is always a good sunscreen that’s applied every two hours for optimal protection.
 If you forget your sunscreen, you might be facing a sunburn, age spots, acne, and dry skin.

 These sun-related conditions can all be treated and helped, but some damage may remain.
 The best advice to help you protect and nourish your skin when you’re spending a lot of time outdoors is to keep it “well-fed” and hydrated.
-Add moisture through masks, lotions and from the foods you eat.
+Add moisture through masks, Simply Beauty's Age-Defying Retinol Moisturizer, and a healthy diet.

 In addition to keeping your skin hydrated, don’t skip your nightly cleansing ritual.
 You’re exposed to more dirt and sweat than you might realize in the summer.
-Cleaning your skin before bedtime is more important than ever and makes it easier for your skin to absorb your moisture treatments.
+Using Daily Purifying Cleanser before bedtime is more important than ever and makes it easier for your skin to absorb your moisture treatments.